Corymbia erythrophloia

-Corymbia erythrophloia, commonly known as the red bloodwood, variable-barked bloodwood, red-barked bloodwood or gum-topped bloodwood, is a species of tree that is endemic to Queensland.
+Corymbia erythrophloia, commonly known as red bloodwood, variable-barked bloodwood, red-barked bloodwood or gum-topped bloodwood, is a species of tree that is endemic to Queensland.
 It has rough bark on the trunk and branches, egg-shaped or lance-shaped adult leaves, flower buds in groups of seven, creamy white flowers and urn-shaped to spherical fruit.

 Description

 The tree typically grows to a height of 15 m with tessellated, red-brown, dull, grey or pink bark that is persistent on the trunk and lower branches.
 The bark sheds in small polygonal flakes giving the tree a mottled appearance.
 Young plants and coppice regrowth have elliptical to egg-shaped, later lance-shaped leaves that are 55-125 mm long and 20-55 mm wide and petiolate.
 Adult leaves are arranged alternately, more or less the same shade of dull grey-green on both sides, lance-shaped to broadly lance-shaped or curved, 90-236 mm long and 20-35 mm wide, tapering at the base to a narrowly flattened petiole 9-28 mm long.

 The flower buds are arranged on the ends of branchlets on a branched peduncle 4-21 mm long, each branch of the peduncle with seven buds on thin pedicels 3-10 mm long.
 Mature buds are oval or pear-shaped, 6-10 mm long and 5-7 mm wide with a rounded, sometimes pointed operculum.
-The tree will bloom between January to April and the flowers are creamy white.
+The tree will bloom between January and April and the flowers are creamy white.
 The fruit is a woody urn-shaped to more or less spherical capsule 11-21 mm long and 10-16 mm wide.
 The seeds are boat-shaped or oval and reddish brown with a wing on the end.